 What other options are there?

 Another great microphone that you might recognize from some of your favorite podcasts or YouTubers is the Shure SM7B microphone.
 It also has flat frequency response that makes it great for picking up vocals and while it’s definitely a big investment, it’s still worth looking into.
-Keep in mind that if you decide to go with a Shure SM7B you’ll likely need to also pick up a Cloudlifter CL-1 preamp.
+Keep in mind that if you decide to go with a Shure SM7B you’ll likely need to also pick up a Cloudlifter CL-1 preamp to power it.
 Just make sure to check out the full reviews and know all your options before deciding on one.